New South Wales Police Force: NSW Police Pipe Band

+Uniform and equipment

-Field and service dress
+Field and service dress uniforms

-New South Wales Police Force has two uniforms for general duties police officers, one operational (field dress) and one ceremonial (service dress).
+NSW Police general duties police wear an operational (field dress) or ceremonial (service dress) uniform.

-Field dress consists of navy blue cargo pants with map pockets, ballooned at the bottom, light blue marle short- or long-sleeve shirt, navy blue baseball cap with blue and white Sillitoe tartan, and black general purpose boots.
-A utility vest is also worn, carrying various equipment such as body cameras, pepper spray, batons and radio.
-During winter a navy blue Polartec-brand polar fleece jacket or leather jacket is worn.
+Field dress consists of navy blue cargo pants with map pockets, bloused at the bottom, light blue marle short- or long-sleeve shirt, navy blue baseball cap with blue and white Sillitoe tartan and black general purpose boots.
+An iLAV (Individual Light Armored Vest) can also worn, carrying various equipment such as body cameras, pepper spray, batons and radio.
+During winter a navy blue polar fleece jacket or leather jacket is worn.
 Ranks are worn on the shoulders by both NCOs and commissioned ranks.
-All officers are also supplied with high-visibility vests and raincoats that can be worn over the standard uniform.
+All officers are also supplied with high-visibility vests and raincoats that can be worn over other uniform.

-Service dress consists of general purpose boots, straight leg navy blue trousers, blue marle shirt, antron cap/hat and leather duty jacket.
-Depending on rank, members may be issued with high-shine polishable lace-up leather boots for ceremonial occasions, similar to that worn by military personnel.
+Service dress consists of straight leg navy blue trousers, blue marle shirt, antron peak cap/hat and leather duty jacket and black general purpose boots.
+Depending on rank, members may be issued with high-shine polishable lace-up leather boots for ceremonial occasions.
+When attending courts, NSW Police usually wear the full-service dress.

-Officers wear a similar uniform when attending court proceedings.
-This is usually the full-service dress both during summer and winter.

-NSW Police Force College staff, New South Wales Police Force protocol and NSW Police Force field protocol officers generally wear a navy blue ceremonial tunic during official occasions such as attestation parades (passing out parades), medal ceremonies, funerals, etc.

-Field protocol officers are issued with a light blue/navy blue lanyard to be worn over the right shoulder and tucked into the right pocket during ceremonial occasions.
+NSW Police College staff, protocol and field protocol officers generally wear a navy blue ceremonial tunic during formal occasions such as attestation parades (passing out parades), medal ceremonies and funerals.
+Field protocol officers wear a light blue/navy blue lanyard over the right shoulder and tucked into the right pocket during ceremonial occasions.
 Full-time protocol officers and members of the VIP cyclists are entitled to wear a black basketweave Sam Browne belt during ceremonial occasions.

-In line with the name change of the organisation back to "NSW Police Force", the current shoulder patch for uniform reads "New South Wales Police Force" and has a redesigned and re-coloured eagle.
+The current shoulder patch for uniform reads "New South Wales Police Force" and has a redesigned and re-coloured eagle.

-Specialist groups and special events
+Specialist and special event uniforms

-New South Wales Police Force officers are also entitled to wear mess dress with mess kit for black tie or formal dinners/dances.
-The dark navy blue trousers and mess jacket with cobalt blue cuffs, epaulettes (with ranks) and lapels clearly identify them as being members of the Police Force.

 Specialist units such as the Public Order and Riot Squad, Homicide Squad, Marine Area Command and the State Protection Group Tactical Operations Unit all have different uniform needs and are outfitted accordingly such as Rescue and Bomb Disposal Unit with their white overalls, Tactical Operations Unit (TOU) with black and Dog Squad with subdued blue.
 Detectives wear plain clothes.

+For black tie or formal dinners/dances, NSW Police can wear mess dress with mess kit, consisting of dark navy-blue trousers and mess jacket with cobalt blue cuffs, epaulettes (with ranks) and lapels.

-During ANZAC Day marches and United Nations Day marches in Sydney, Police officers can be seen alongside their Australian Federal Police counterparts wearing the distinctive United Nations blue beret and full-sized medals, if they have served with the Australian Federal Police in United Nations sanctioned peacekeeping operations.
+During ANZAC Day marches and United Nations Day marches in Sydney, NSW Police who have served with the Australian Federal Police in United Nations peacekeeping operations wear the United Nations blue beret and full-sized medals.